TRANSITION

 Challenges: Limited resources, uncertainty, speed

-Adaptations: Lightweight implementation, practices only initially, build as you grow
+Adaptations: Lightweight adoption, patterns first, build as you grow

 Regulated Industries